-- He was forced to exile during the Glorious Revolution.
+- He was forced into exile during the Glorious Revolution.

 - In fact, James was succeeded by his Protestant daughter Mary II, who reigned alongside her husband William III of Orange.

-- James was exiled, but he soon tried to recover the lost throne: in 1689, he landed in Ireland, from where he hoped to reach London with his supporters, who took the name of Jacobites.
+- James was exiled but tried to recover the lost throne: in 1689, he landed in Ireland from where he hoped to reach London with his supporters who took the name of Jacobites.

-- Despite having a large army financed by his French cousin Louis XIV, James II was defeated at the Battle of Boyne, near Dublin, and had to return to France, where he lived until the end of his days.
+- Despite having a large army financed by his French cousin, Louis XIV, James II was defeated at the Battle of Boyne near Dublin and had to return to France where he lived until his death.

 The Civil War and Charles’ execution

-In January 1649, despite the numerous diplomatic attempts made by Charles and James, the British Parliament accused King Charles I of treason and sentenced him to death.
-Thus, while the effective power was concentrated in the hands of Oliver Cromwell, the supporters of the realist cause nominated Charles II king.
-Charles was recognised by both the Scottish and Irish Parliament and was crowned King of Scotland in the city of Scone in 1649.
-Shortly after, having failed to organise an efficient army, he was exiled once again at the French court.
+In January 1649, despite numerous diplomatic attempts made by Charles and James, the British Parliament accused King Charles I of treason and sentenced him to death.
+While power was effectively in the hands of Oliver Cromwell, supporters of the realist cause nominated Charles II to be king.
+Charles was recognised by both the Scottish and Irish Parliament and crowned King of Scotland in the city of Scone in 1649.
+Shortly after, having failed to organise an effective army, he was once again exiled at the French court.

-Just as his mother and older brother, James also went into exile at the court of his cousin Louis XIV, king of France, in Paris.
+Just like his mother and older brother, James also went into exile at the court in Paris of his cousin Louis XIV, King of France.

-During this period, the young Duke of York began to devote himself to the art of war, and he demonstrated that he was a bold and courageous commander, though not always valid and brilliant.
-He joined the French army, commanded by General Turenne, who had words of admiration for the duke.
+During this period, the young Duke of York began to devote himself to the art of war where he demonstrated that he was a bold and courageous commander albeit not always valid and brilliant.
+He joined the French army, commanded by General Turenne, who had admiration for the duke.
 Under Turenne’s command, he fought against the nobles, which threatened the authority of the young French king.
 In 1653, the rebel princes were finally defeated.

-Following the peace between France and Spain, in 1659, Philip IV offered James the title of admiral of the Spanish fleet.
+Following peace between France and Spain, in 1659 Philip IV offered James the title of admiral of the Spanish fleet.
 Initially, the Duke of York seriously considered the proposal, given the low probability of a return to his homeland.
-However, the following year, the situation in London changed and James was able to refuse the offer of the Spanish king: his brother was about to be crowned king of England.
+However, the following year, the situation in London changed: with his brother was about to be crowned king of England, James was able to refuse the offer of the Spanish king.

 Following Oliver Cromwell’s death in 1658, his son Richard succeeded him.
-Lacking his father’s experience and charisma, Richard was unable to handle the power he had obtained, and in 1660, the Commonwealth government collapsed.
-Richard Cromwell fled and Charles II was able to triumphantly enter London, where he was crowned King of England.
+Lacking his father’s experience and charisma, Richard was unable to maintain the power he had obtained and, in 1660, the Commonwealth government collapsed.
+Richard Cromwell fled and Charles II was able to triumphantly return to London where he was crowned King of England.
 James was the designated successor to the crown.

 Following his return home, James caused a scandal by announcing his engagement to Anne Hyde, the daughter of Prime Minister Edward Hyde, Earl of Clarendon.
-In 1659, when both were in exile, James and Anne had promised each other loyalty and the duke had promised that they would get married.
-In 1660, the same year she returned home, Anne became pregnant, but no one in court was in favour of the union between the duke and the PM’s daughter.
-Clarendon himself, Anne’s father, had tried to dissuade his daughter from marrying a member of the royal family, the first in line of succession to the throne.
-In fact, it was rumoured that the marriage had been planned by Clarendon himself.
-Despite this, the couple married, first secretly, then with an official ceremony on September 3, 1660.
+In 1659, when both were in exile, James and Anne had promised each other loyalty and the Duke had promised that they would get married.
+In 1660, the same year she returned home, Anne became pregnant but no one in court was in favour of the union between the Duke and Anne.
+Now visibly pregnant, Anne and the Duke married first in secret then with an official ceremony on September 3, 1660.

-The couple’s first son, Charles, was born about two months later, but died in infancy.
-He was the first of five children who had the same fate.
-The only ones to survive were Mary (born on April 30, 1662) and Anne (born on February 6, 1665).
+The couple’s first son, Charles, was born about two months later but died in infancy.
+He was the first of five children who suffered the same fate.
+The only surviving children were Mary (born on April 30, 1662) and Anne (born on February 6, 1665).

 Political and Military Assignments